django/deps/final/0007-official-projects.rst

 Adoption
 --------

-If the project's adoption proposal is sucessful, then steps should be taken to make it an official Django project:
+If the project's adoption proposal is successful, then steps should be taken to make it an official Django project:

 * The repository should be moved under the "django" organization on GitHub,